How Did I Get Into Photography?

 P.S.
 When I first began selling fine art photography on the web (1999) – the web was not seen as a suitable venue for serious photographers.
 But after doing a few shows in New York, I decided that I could offer a much wider selection of prints at more sizes through what was then a new media.

-I haven’t done many gallery shows because it would mean that the prints would need to be sold for much higher prices, and I would have to sell them at the same prices on this web site.
+I don’t do gallery shows because it would mean that the prints would need to be sold for much higher prices, and I would have to sell them at the same prices on this web site.
 The few gallery shows I did in 1999 were successful, but from the start, I decided I would rather sell more prints at lower prices, than a few prints at higher prices.
+In other words, my real satisfaction is knowing that these prints are affordable, and the quality is just as good as anything you will find in a New York gallery at 10 times the cost.
+Oh, and one more thing if you’ve read this far – I have gotten more personal satisfaction from seeing my prints on a living room walls, then anything I ever did when I made much more money in the corporate world or sold a couple of high-priced prints at New York galleries.